Visual reconstruction using variable nonlinear resistive networks

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Choi, Seokrim, "Visual reconstruction using variable nonlinear resistive networks" (1992).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 201.
+201.